learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ## Summary
 Great!
-In this lesson, you learned about categorical variables, and how to include them in your multiple linear regression model using label encoding or dummy variables.
+In this lesson, you learned about categorical variables and how they are different from continuous variables.
+You also learned how to include them in your multiple linear regression model using label encoding or dummy variables.
 You also learned about the dummy variable trap and how it can be avoided.